Jean-Raymond Boulle: Tendyne Holdings

+In May 2025, the Tendyne transcatheter mitral heart valve implant received FDA approval in the United States for mitral valve replacement without open-heart surgery.

 Trained Therapeutix Discovery

-'Trained immunity': Boulle's company Trained Therapeutix Discovery and its co-founders Professor Mihai Netea and Leo Joosten have revealed that the innate immune systems have adaptive characteristics.
-This de facto innate immune memory was coined 'trained immunity' by Mihai Netea.
+Boulle's company Trained Therapeutix Discovery and its co-founders Professor Mihai Netea and Leo Joosten have revealed that innate immune systems have adaptive characteristics.
+This de facto innate immune memory was coined "trained immunity" by Netea.

-In 2022, Boulle and the Spanish Society of Immunology (Sociedad Española de Immunologia) ("SEI") founded the Boulle-SEI Awards.
-The Boulle -SEI International Awards have been founded to acknowledge and support life changing work of today's health care and life sciences community.
+In 2022, Boulle and the Spanish Society of Immunology (Sociedad Española de Inmunología, or SEI) founded the Boulle-SEI International Awards to acknowledge and support the work of the healthcare and life sciences community.

 World Titanium Resource

-Boulle Mining Group Luxembourg was the largest shareholder in World Titanium Resources, the Australian Securities Exchange listed discoverers and owners of the Toliara Sands titanium deposit in Madagascar.
-World Titanium Resources was delisted from ASX on 30 January 2017 and is now privately owned as World Titane Holdings Limited.
-In December 2017, Base Resources signed a $75m agreement to acquire an 85% interest in the Toliara Sands project in Madagascar from World Titane Holdings Limited.
+Boulle Mining Group Luxembourg was the largest shareholder in World Titanium Resources, the Australian Securities Exchange-listed discoverers and owners of the Toliara Sands titanium deposit in Madagascar.
+World Titanium Resources was delisted from the ASX on 30 January 2017 and is now privately owned as World Titane Holdings Limited.
+In December 2017, Base Resources signed a $75 million agreement to acquire an 85% interest in the Toliara Sands project in Madagascar from World Titane Holdings Limited.

 Omnicane

-Together with the National Pension Fund and the Sugar investment Trust of Mauritius, Boulle is one of the major shareholders of Omnicane, a publicly listed company on the Stock Exchange of Mauritius.
-Omnicane owns sugarcane plantations in Mauritius and produces refined sugar.
-Omnicane also generates around 30% of the island's electricity for the Grid and 40% of the country's renewable bagasse-based energy.
+Together with the National Pension Fund and the Sugar Investment Trust of Mauritius, Boulle is one of the major shareholders of Omnicane, a publicly listed company on the Stock Exchange of Mauritius.
+Omnicane owns sugarcane plantations in Mauritius and produces refined sugar, in addition to providing some electricity to the island.

 Raphael Fishing Company

-Boulle is the majority shareholder in the Raphael Fishing Company a 95-year-old company which made legal history in 2008 when it was adjudged a Permanent Grant by the United Kingdom Privy Council on the Thirteen Islands of St Brandon (Cargados Carajos).
-The Permanent Grant was confirmed by the UK Privy Council in 2008, based on an earlier Permanent Lease (999-year lease) dating back to 1901.
+Boulle is the majority shareholder in the Raphael Fishing Company, a 95-year-old company which made legal history in 2008 when it was adjudged a Permanent Grant by the United Kingdom Privy Council on the Thirteen Islands of St Brandon (Cargados Carajos).
+The permanent grant was confirmed based on an earlier permanent lease (999-year lease) dating back to 1901.